 This template was designed to handle the logic that comes along with buying into a franchise and opening up multiple locations over time.
-Inputs are included for the amount of months it takes for construction / development and the timing for when revenue starts relative to when the franchise agreement (FA) is signed for a given location.
+Inputs are included for the number of months it takes for construction/development and the timing for when revenue starts relative to when the franchise agreement (FA) is signed for a given location.
 The assumptions are built in a way where you can control all of the key variables right from a single tab and there is still enough granularity to get the dynamic cash flow planning that is so important when diving into such an endeavor.

 Each individual unit has dynamic variables for the key drivers that come along with nearly all franchises.
 They include the month the FA is signed, the development costs, franchise fee, occupancy cost, revenue (based on avg. daily sales and avg. ticket price), annual growth, and stabilization month.
 Since different locations can have different values for those assumptions, the logic will give the user the ability to pick how each location is planned to scale out.

 The model will give an output of an IRR and ROI as well as the initial investment required.
 The user can define the percentage of funds for development that come from traditional debt i.e a bank vs. equity (usually the owners).
-The debt is structured in a way where the assumption is that there is a 12-month interest only period for each location opening and then after that the accrued interest rolls into a standard P+i loan for which the user can determine the term and annual interest rate on that.
+The debt is structured in a way where the assumption is that there is a 12-month interest-only period for each location opening and then after that, the accrued interest rolls into a standard P+i loan for which the user can determine the term and the annual interest rate on that.

 For costs, there are 6 slots for variable costs (direct percentage of revenue) and that includes the on-going royalty fee.
 Also, there are two additional slots for other overhead costs and their start months relative to the month the FA was signed.

 Visuals are included to see annual cash flows.